GS4: Generalizable Sparse Splatting Semantic SLAM

 \subsection{The SLAM System}

 An overview of the system is summarized in Fig.~\ref{fig_pipline}.
 The system always maintains a set of 3D Gaussians representing the entire scene.
 For each new RGB-D image, the Gaussian prediction network predicts 3D Gaussian parameters, which can be rendered into high-fidelity color, depth, and semantic images.
 The Gaussian refinement network refines both the existing Gaussians in the 3D map and the newly added ones to accurately render both current and previous views.
-During testing, we occasionally run 1-iteration test-time optimization and refine 3D Gaussians in the map to reflect camera pose updates from loop closure and bundle adjustment in the tracking module, while jointly optimizing the camera poses of these frames.
+During testing, we occasionally run few-iteration test-time optimization and refine 3D Gaussians in the map to reflect camera pose updates from loop closure and bundle adjustment in the tracking module, while jointly optimizing the camera poses of these frames.